WGLab/Bioformer/README.md

 #### Pytorch checkpoint

-The Pytorch checkpoint can be downloaded from [here](https://drive.google.com/file/d/19cuZIjLNJ6g0AuNT3OGYpT5Y7wC3Xcbl/view?usp=sharing).
-The `.zip` file contains four items:
+The Pytorch checkpoint can be downloaded from [Huggingface](https://huggingface.co/bioformers/bioformer-cased-v1.0).
+You can easily use Bioformer with the [transformers](https://github.com/huggingface/transformers) library.
-- A Pytorch checkpoint (`pytorch_model.bin`) containing the pre-trained weights.
-- A WordPiece vocabulary file (`vocab.txt`) used for (de)tokenization.
-This is a biomedical vocabulary which was trained from PubMed abstracts and PubMed Central full-text articles.
-- A model config file (`config.json`) which specifies the hyperparameters of the model.
-- A tokenizer config file (`tokenizer_config.json`).

 ## Acknowledgment

 Bioformer is supported by the Google TPU Research Cloud (TRC) program.